 The Junior School curriculum focuses on establishing strong skills in the key areas of literacy and numeracy, complemented by a diverse specialist program.
 E-learning also plays a prominent role in the curriculum, with a mixture of personal and shared devices provided for students.
 Planning for different rates and styles of learning is a key feature of our curriculum and our teachers are experts at adapting their lessons to include multiple delivery methods.

 “Our philosophy is one of individuality, where each student’s strengths, interests and needs are recognised and catered for.
 Our teachers work hard to differentiate the learning experience so that each student can achieve their best.”
-Mr Chris Lawson, Deputy Principal and Head of Junior School
+Mrs Nicole Rogers, Head of Junior School

 The Junior School’s pastoral care program includes regular opportunities to monitor and discuss each child’s welfare, with formal programs such as buddy activities, leadership opportunities and transition programs supporting the wellbeing of students.
 Programs such as MPower Girls, which discusses what happens in friendship groups and how this affects them, and Revved Up Boys, which helps boys understand feelings of anger or frustration, are just one of a range of strategies we use to help our students establish and maintain positive relationships.
 The comprehensive transition to a secondary school program commences mid-way through Year 6 with a series of visits, and linkages with students in Middle School.